FormalAIze/NeWise/Readme.md

 All the scripts and code were tested on a workstation running Ubuntu 18.04.

-1. Download the code.
+1. Download the code:
    ```
    git clone https://github.com/zhangzhaodi233/NeWise.git
    cd NeWise
    ```
-2. Install all the necessary dependencies.
+2. Install all the necessary dependencies:
     ```
     . install.sh
     ```